6 July , 2025

 • 🚶♀️ Getting There: Easily accessible via public transportation.
 The nearest metro station is Rådhuset (Blue Line).

-• 🔍 What to Expect: Explore grand halls, historical chambers, and enjoy panoramic city views from the tower.
+• 🔍 What to Expect: Explore grand halls and historical chambers and enjoy panoramic city views from the tower.

 • 🎟️ Admission: Entry is by guided tour only.
 Tickets can be purchased on-site or through the official website.